 You can do the same concept with your freezer as your pantry, pull everything out, and then put things back one at a time, determining if they can be used for your pantry challenge or if they need to go back into the freezer, then organize as you go.
 This is a fast and easy way to bring a little control back to your food storage.

 You can get free meal planning printables, and more, when you sign up for my email list!

 I try to get really creative here and put together meals with what I have, but don’t feel bad if you are missing an ingredient or two and you need to grab those to make your challenge work.
 For example, if you’ve got pasta sauce and ground beef, but no noodles, make a list and add noodles there so you can get that missing ingredient and still use up some of the extras from your pantry.
 You can be as strict or as flexible as you want to be for this challenge, but your savings will reflect that, so just keep that in mind.

 Can you show me how to do the pantry challenge?

 Yes!
 I recently filmed a weekly meal plan with me, where I skipped the grocery store and instead shopped my pantry and freezer for all of my dinners for the week.
 You can watch that video, below.
 While some of our meals on a pantry challenge week can be boring, and while we may eat a whole lot of frozen broccoli, ha, this really is a great way to save some money and keep some cash in your bank account for other things.
 So, I challenge you to go through your food storage areas and see what you have that needs to be used up!

-Don’t forget, you can get my printable meal planners over in my etsy shop, or grab your favorite below.
+Don’t forget, you can get my printable meal planners over in my printables shop.